bxparks/AceWire/README.md

 implementations (`SimpleWireInterface`, `SimpleWireFastInterface`):

 * `TwoWireInterface.h`
-    * Thin wrapper around the `TwoWire` class in the pre-installed `<Wire.h>` library.
+    * Thin wrapper around an actual I2C implementation library.
+    * Compatible with the `TwoWire` class in the pre-installed `<Wire.h>` library.
-    * Other hardware and software implementations are supported as long as they implement a handful of methods that are syntactically compatible with the `TwoWire` class.
+    * Compatible with other hardware and software implementations are supported as long as they implement a handful of methods that are syntactically compatible with the `TwoWire` class.
 At least 5 different third party libraries have been verified to work with `TwoWireInterface`:
         * [Using Third Party I2C Libraries](#UsingThirdPartyI2CLibraries)
         * [Third Party Compatibility](##ThirdPartyCompatibility)
 * `SimpleWireInterface.h`